U.S. Stocks Tick Higher, on Track for Monthly Gains

 Shares of Mondelez International, Kellogg and other food companies helped the S&P 500 edge higher Tuesday, putting the index on track for its best month since February.

-Corporate earnings continued to dictate the market's biggest moves, with companies generally being rewarded by investors when they beat expectations.
-More than half of S&P 500 companies already have released quarterly results and another big batch is scheduled to report this week, including Facebook on Wednesday and Apple on Thursday.
+Corporate earnings continued to dictate the market's biggest moves, with companies generally being rewarded by investors when they beat expectations for the most recent quarter.
+More than half of S&P 500 companies already have released results and another big batch is scheduled to report this week, including Facebook on Wednesday and Apple on Thursday.

 "If Apple looks pretty good after their earnings, it will lift the market higher," said Chris Bertelsen, chief investment officer of Aviance Capital Partners, an investment firm with $2.2 billion in assets under management.
 He, like other investors, expects indexes to grind higher through the rest of this year on earnings and data that continues to paint an upbeat picture of the economy.
 "After that, I'd be surprised if they moved higher."